Developer: People Can Fly, Epic

 That’s not to say the game’s bad or anything, but it just needs a lot more than these skill shots assigned to each weapon.
 The excitement also wears off quick after awhile and that shock value only happens when new exciting things are going on.
 The weapons are very interesting though and I found them all fun to shoot and I constantly swapped them out throughout the game.
 Each weapon has a unique charge shot so you can constantly switch up your strategy.

 The game, despite using the already aging Unreal Engine 3, looks amazing with gorgeous landscapes and vistas, and some epic lighting effects.
 You will need a pretty hardcore PC setup to get this game to run so otherwise stick to the consoles.
-The multiplayer is pretty fun and gets addictive, but it’s nothing from what you might except modes wise.
-Earning skill points in the multiplayer part of the game makes things feel fresh and actually turns out more exciting then in single player because its less predictive.
+The multiplayer is pretty fun and gets addictive, but it’s nothing from what you might expect modes wise.
+Earning skill points in the multiplayer part of the game makes things feel fresh and actually turns out more exciting than in single player because it’s less predictive.

 Bulletstorm is probably there for every FPS fan but some may not like it.
 There’s a lot of foul languages and the game is very gory but I honestly doubt most gamers who play shooters will care.
 I just wish the game wasn’t so repetitive and adding a little something else because it feels like there’s something missing.
 Other than though it’s worth your dollars in skill points.